lpsinger/userguide/content.rst

 Alert Contents
 ==============

-Public LIGO/Virgo/KAGRA alerts are distributing using NASA's Gamma-ray Coordinates Network (:term:`GCN`).
+Public LIGO/Virgo/KAGRA alerts are distributed using NASA's General Coordinates Network (:term:`GCN`, https://gcn.nasa.gov) and Scalable Cyberinfrastructure to support Multi-Messenger Astrophysics (:term:`SCiMMA`, https://scimma.org).
 There are two types of alerts:

-**GCN Notices** are machine-readable packets.
-They are available as :term:`VOEvent` XML and `several other legacy formats`_.
-See the :doc:`/tutorial/index` section for instructions on receiving GCNs in VOEvent format.
+**Notices** are machine-readable packets.
+They are available as :term:`JSON`, :term:`Avro`, :term:`VOEvent` XML, and `several other legacy formats`_.
+See the :doc:`/tutorial/index` section for instructions on receiving notices, which are available via :term:`Kafka` and VOEvent brokers.

 .. warning::
-   We recommend receiving LIGO/Virgo/KAGRA alerts in the VOEvent XML format using one of `GCN's anonymous VOEvent brokers`_.
-VOEvent over anonymous :term:`VTP` is the **only GCN format and distribution method that is fully supported by LIGO/Virgo/KAGRA.**
+   The JSON, Avro, and VOEvent formats are fully supported, but the legacy text, binary, and email formats are not.

    The VOEvent XML alerts are official data products of LIGO/Virgo/KAGRA.
 GCN produces `several other legacy formats`_ from them, in particular a